Classification results for bounded positive solutions to the critical $p$-Laplace equation: Abstract

 \section{Abstract}

-By providing optimal or nearly optimal integral estimates, we show that every positive, bounded or moderately growing, local weak solution to the critical~$p$-Laplace equation in~$\R^n$, with~$n\geq 3$, must be a bubble.
+By providing optimal or nearly optimal integral estimates, we show that every positive, bounded or moderately growing, local weak solution to the critical~$p$-Laplace equation in~$\R^n$, with~$n\geq 3$, and whose infimum over a ball behaves properly must be a bubble.